kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_jobs.md

 }
 ```

 If your cluster queue does not have a definition for the _requests_ the job cannot be admitted.
-For the job above you would want to ensure that you've defined "cpu" under `resoujrceGroups`, as shown below:
+For the job above you would want to ensure that you've defined "cpu" under `resourceGroups`, as shown below:

 ```yaml